apache/nuttx/configs/clicker2-stm32/README.txt

          E: nsh> udpclient <server-ip> &
          E: nsh> dmesg

+    6. examples/nettest is enabled.
+This will allow two MRF24J40 nodes to exchange TCP packets.
+Basic instructions:

+       On the server node:

+         nsh> ifconfig wpan0
+         nsh> tcpserver &

+       The ifconfig command will show the IP address of the server.
+Then on the client node use this IP address to start the client:

+         nsh> tcpclient <server-ip> &

+       Where <server-ip> is the IP address of the server that you got above.
+       NOTE: There is no way to stop the UDP test once it has been started other than by resetting the board.

+       Cheat Sheet.
+Here is a concise summary of all all the steps needed to run the UDP test (C=Coordinator; E=Endpoint):

+         C: nsh> i8 /dev/ieee0 startpan
+         C: nsh> 8 acceptassoc
+         E: nsh> i8 assoc
+         C: nsh> ifup wpan0
+         C: nsh> ifconfig          <-- To get the <server-ip>
+         E: nsh> ifup wpan0
+         C: nsh> tcpserver &
+         E: nsh> tcpclient <server-ip> &
+         E: nsh> dmesg

     STATUS:
        2017-06-19:  The Telnet Daemon does not start.
 This is simply because the daemon is started too early in the sequence... before the network